monasticacademy/logical-induction/README.md

 # Logical induction in Python

-This repository contains code to support the guide to logical induction for software engineers.
+This repository contains code to support the guide to logical induction for software engineers (which has not yet been published).
 It consists of a straightforward python implementation of the logical induction algorithm published by *Garrabrant et al* in 2018.
 I have prioritized simplicity over efficiency.

 To run the example code:
 ```bash